riv-dev/code_checker/README.md

+#Code Checker
+Checks .html and .hbs files for basic syntax and coding errors.
+Current version checks the following:
+- Opening tags must have closing tags
+- Closing tags must have opening tags
+- Void tags should not have closing tags
+- Validity of void tags
+- Basic syntax errors such as stray < or > characters

 ## Directions to run as a tool on the command line
 ### Install the tool
 Run the following on the command line.
 It does not matter which folder you are in.